zammad/zammad-admin-documentation/manage/users/index.rst

          :align: center

          A slashed-out 👤 icon indicates an inactive user.
-         In other cases, inactive users are greyed out.
+         In other cases, inactive users are grayed out.

          .. _user-details-group-access: